LucaPaccard/Projet_Multi_4GP/README.md

   4. Logout and Login

 ### Qt Designer
 Qt Designer is a tool used to easily create graphical interfaces.
-To apply changes to the GUI, download and install it https://build-system.fman.io/qt-designer-download
+To apply changes to the GUI, download and install it at : https://build-system.fman.io/qt-designer-download

 The Qt Designer file for the software can be found here:
     `...\OpenQCM\openQCM_Next_py_0.1.2_source\OPENQCM\openQCM\res\mainWindow_new.ui`
 The file is saved under `.ui` extension.

-### Link between Qt Designer interface and functionnalities
+### Link between Qt Designer interface and software functionnalities
 To link the GUI to custom functionalities, the file extension has to be change.
   1. Open Anaconda3 terminal (Windows) or terminal (macOS) and go to the following directory:
         `...\OpenQCM\openQCM_Next_py_0.1.2_source\OPENQCM\openQCM\res\`